 If you continue to pay off your closing balance in full every month by the due date you will not be directly impacted, and you will continue to pay no interest on purchases.

 These changes will not immediately impact you as nothing will change until you have paid your closing balance in full and regain the interest-free days.

-The Australian Government has passed new legislation that will change the way we calculate interest on credit card purchases from 1 January 2019.
-From 1 January 2019, if you do not pay the full closing balance as shown on your statement, interest for purchases will start being calculated from the day after the payment due date.
+The Australian Government has passed new legislation that will change the way we calculate interest on credit card purchases.
+From 1 June 2019, if you do not pay the full closing balance as shown on your statement, interest for purchases will start being calculated from the day after the payment due date.

 The new way of calculating interest on purchases will affect you differently depending on your own personal circumstance.

 (a) For those who pay their closing balance in full every month: